oar-team/oar-docker/README.rst

     Options:
       --workdir DIRECTORY   Changes the folder to operate on.
-      --docker-host TEXT    The docker socket [default:unix://var/run/docker.sock]
+      --docker-host TEXT    The docker socket [default:
+                            unix://var/run/docker.sock].
-      --cgroup-path TEXT    The cgroup file system path [default: /sys/fs/cgroup] --docker-binary TEXT  The docker client binary [default: docker] --version             Show the version and exit.
+      --cgroup-path TEXT    The cgroup file system path [default: /sys/fs/cgroup].
+      --docker-binary TEXT  The docker client binary [default: docker].
+      --verbose             Verbose mode.
+      --version             Show the version and exit.
       -h, --help            Show this message and exit.

     Commands:
       build    Build base images
       clean    Remove all stopped containers and untagged... connect  Connect to a node.
-      destroy     Stop containers and remove all images init        Initialize a new environment.
+      destroy  Stop containers and remove all images exec     Run a command in an existing node. init     Initialize a new environment.
-      install     Install and configure OAR from src logs        Fetch the logs of all containers. ssh         Connect to machine via SSH [deprecated] ssh-config  Output OpenSSH valid ssh config [deprecated] start       Create and start the containers
+      install  Install and configure OAR from src logs     Fetch the logs of all nodes or only one. reset    Restart the containers
+      start    Create and start the nodes
       status   Output status of the cluster
-      stop        Stop and remove all containers
+      stop     Stop and remove all nodes

 Getting started